Rihanna And Drake Reunited — But It’s Not What You Think

 After they split, Drake was spotted with India Love and Jennifer Lopez.
 He was seen attending the singer’s Las Vegas residency.
 The two also looked quite cozy on their respective Instagram accounts.
 But, the two ended their short-lived relationship in February due to their hectic schedules.
 Drake was on a world tour while J.Lo continued her Las Vegas residency and filming Shades of Blue.

-Though another source told E!
+Although another source told E!
 News that the two were also still “in each other’s lives” after their split.
 It looks like they were over for good once Lopez was spotted spending lots of time with Alex Rodriguez.

 There were also rumors that Drake was dating Taylor Swift.
 That all started when the singer showed up to his 30th birthday party back in October.
 Then there were the photos and rumors of the two supposedly getting cozy at the party.
 The rumors continued to swirl when Drake and Swift were reportedly having secret dates and making music together in the recording studio.